Aronnax9000/Vega816/README.md

 Single Page I/O Bus boards perform address decoding to provide four 64-byte expansion slots, each provided with four chip select signals on 16 B boundaries.
 Programmable Interrupt Controllers introduce a further layer of address decoding to 8 byte boundaries.

-A Single Page I/O board may be set, via jumper, to occupy any even-numbered page in the lowest 32 KB of its DMA channel's address space (i.e., any even numbered page between page $00 and page $7E).
-The next higher odd-numbered page is used by one or more programmable interrupt controllers to store programmed IRQ priority levels and CPU targets for each device.
+A Single Page I/O board may be set, via jumper, to occupy any even-numbered page in the lowest 32 KB of Bank Zero of the DMA channel's address space (i.e., any even numbered page between page $00 and page $7E).
+Register space in the next higher odd-numbered page is reserved for latches maintained by programmable interrupt controllers to store IRQ priority level and CPU target information for each device.
+The simplest 2-Device PIC uses the low and high nybbles of a single control byte to set this information for two devices.

-The Programmable Interrupt Controller performs further subdivision of the 16 byte device granularity of the Expansion Bus into 8 byte device address spaces, such as used by the W65C51 ACIA.

 Sample devices are provided, such as the ACIA (RS-232 serial port), and a VIA Port exposing the outward-facing pins of a W65C22 VIA in a standard connector format.